FPGA-MAFIA/fpga_mafia/README.md

 [![mafia_sanity](https://github.com/amichai-bd/fpga_mafia/actions/workflows/mafia_sanity.yml/badge.svg)](https://github.com/amichai-bd/fpga_mafia/actions/workflows/mafia_sanity.yml)

 ## Current Development Status:
 This project is currently a work in progress (WIP).
-We are in the process of enabling and integrating individual Intellectual Properties (IPs).
+We are in the process of enabling and integrating individual IPs.
 Our team is working diligently to deliver a fully functional fabric by August 1, 2023.
-Stay tuned for updates and feel free to contribute!
+Stay tuned for updates!

 # FPGA Multi-Agent FabrIc Architecture (MAFIA)
 Welcome to the MAFIA Project, a revolutionary initiative aimed at designing a System-on-a-Chip (SoC) Tile-based mesh fabric.
-Our architecture is designed to be highly adaptable and versatile, capable of incorporating a variety of functionalities.
+Our architecture is designed to be highly versatile, capable of incorporating a variety of functionalities.

 This includes, but is not limited to:
 - RISCV mini-cores and big-cores
 - Hardware accelerators
 - IO devices such as UART, keyboard, VGA, and DE10-Lite FPGA IO

-By integrating these functionalities, we aim to create a robust, efficient, and flexible computing platform.
-We invite you to join us in this exciting venture!

 # Project Overview
-The MAFIA Project is the culmination of rigorous study and development by final year Electrical Engineering and Computer Engineering students at Bar-Ilan University and the Technion in Israel.
+The MAFIA Project development is done by the final year Electrical Engineering and Computer Engineering students at Bar-Ilan University and the Technion in Israel.
 Our overarching goal is to design a System-on-a-Chip (SoC) tile-based mesh fabric capable of integrating a diverse range of IPs and functionalities.

 ## Technology Stack
 - The project's RTL is written in SystemVerilog.